sara-nl/sdrdocs/source/Pages/basic-usage.md

 Click the tab "Create new account", provide the required information and click on the "Create new account" button.
 Your registration request will be approved by SURFsara and then you can login to use the service.

 ![Alt Image Text](Screenshots/create_account.png)
-## Logging inLogin with your user credentials in the [login page of the Data Repository Service] (https://tdr-test.surfsara.nl/user/login).## Preparing data
+## Logging inLogin with your user credentials in the [login page of the Data Repository Service](https://tdr-test.surfsara.nl/user/login).## Preparing data

 To prepare data for a deposit you need to consider the following points:
 - **File formats**
 	- **Prefered formats** are file formats of which SURFsara is confident that they will offer the best long-term guarantees in terms of usability, accessibility and sustainability.
 Depositing research data in preferred formats will always be accepted by SURFsara.
-Here is a list with [SURFsara prefered formats] (http://datasupport.researchdata.nl/en/start-de-cursus/iii-onderzoeksfase/dataformaten/preferred-formats/)
+Here is a list with [SURFsara prefered formats](http://datasupport.researchdata.nl/en/start-de-cursus/iii-onderzoeksfase/dataformaten/preferred-formats/).

 	- **Acceptale formats** are file formats that are widely used in addition to the preferred formats, and which will be moderately to reasonably usable, accessible and robust in the long term.
 SURFsara favours the use of preferred formats, but acceptable formats will in most cases also be allowed.
-Here is a list with [SURFsara acceptable formats](http://datasupport.researchdata.nl/en/start-de-cursus/iii-onderzoeksfase/dataformaten/preferred-formats/)
+Here is a list with [SURFsara acceptable formats](http://datasupport.researchdata.nl/en/start-de-cursus/iii-onderzoeksfase/dataformaten/preferred-formats/).
 - **Files size**
 	- **Maximum file size**: 4 GB using the online deposit form
 	- **minimu file size**: No minumum file size.